Noubar Afeyan, PhD

 Mr. Tchuruk is the former chairman and CEO of Alcatel and Total SA.
 He started his career in the Mobil Corporation, where he held various management positions in France and the US from 1964 to 1979, then with Rhône-Poulenc, where he was named CEO in 1983.
 He served as chairman and CEO of CDF-Chimie/Orkem from 1986 to 1990, then as chairman and CEO of TOTAL, one of the world's leading oil and gas companies, from 1990 to 1995.
 In 1995, he became chairman and CEO of Alcatel, a global telecommunications company, leading Alcatel’s merger with Lucent Technologies in 2006.
 Following the merger, he served as chairman of Alcatel-Lucent until 2008.
 He has served on the boards of many companies, including Thales Avionics Inflight Systems, LLC, Institut Pasteur, Société Genérale and Ecole Polytechnique.

-Mr. Vardanian is the co-Head of Sberbank CIB, and was formerly Chairman of Troika Dialog until its merger with Sberbank in January 2012.
+Mr. Vardanyan is the President of LLC VARDANYAN, BROITMAN AND PARTNERS, and was formerly Chairman of Troika Dialog until its merger with Sberbank in January 2012.
 He has played a prominent role in Russia's fledgling capital markets, and previously established Troika as the pre-eminent local investment bank in Russia and other major CIS countries.
-Mr. Vardanian is Chairman or board member of numerous organizations, including OJSC Rosgosstrakh (the major insurance player in the Russian market), AmeriaBank (the leading bank in Armenia), OJSC AvtoVAZ (the largest car manufacturer in Eastern Europe), OJSC KAMAZ (the largest truck manufacturer in Eastern Europe), OJSC NOVATEK (the largest independent gas producer in Russia), and CJSC SIBUR Holding (the leader of petrochemistry in Russia and Eastern Europe.
+Mr. Vardanyan is Chairman or board member of numerous organizations, including OJSC Rosgosstrakh (the major insurance player in the Russian market), Ameriabank (the leading bank in Armenia), OJSC KAMAZ (the largest truck manufacturer in Eastern Europe), CJSC SIBUR Holding (the leader of petrochemistry in Russia and Eastern Europe), and OJSC United Grain Company (one of Russia's largest infrastructure and trading companies).